r3vn/easy_pwn/README.md

 # easy_pwn

-easy_pwn is a set of automated scripts to setup and run chrooted kali desktop on Sailfish OS devices.
+easy_pwn is a set of automated scripts designed to setup and run chrooted kali desktop on Sailfish OS devices.

 ## Usage